-Remoting provides a configurable extension of javax.net.ssl.SSLServerSocketFactory called org.jboss.remoting.security.SSLSocketFactoryService.
-It depends on an instance of org.jboss.remoting.security.SSLSocketBuilder, creates and configures instance of which an javax.net.ssl.SslContext and uses it to create an instance of javax.net.SslServerSocketFactory.
+Remoting provides a configurable extension of javax.net.ssl.SSLServerSocketFactory org.jboss.remoting.security.SSLSocketFactoryService.
+It depends on instance org.jboss.remoting.security.SSLSocketBuilder, which creates and configures instance of an javax.net.ssl.SSLContext and uses it to create an instance of javax.net.SSLServerSocketFactory.
 It is the SSLSocketBuilder which can be configured with keystores, etc. SSLSocketBuilder is described in more detail in the Remoting Guide [http://docs.jboss.org/jbossremoting/2.5.3.SP1/html/].